evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 ## Infotainment

 You can choose between two sound systems on the Kia EV9 Long Range AWD.
-With the Standard, you get four amplifier channels and six speakers with a max system output of  watts.
-With the Meridian Premium Sound System, you get eight amplifier channels and 14 speakers with a max system output of  watts.
+With the Standard, you get six speakers with a max system output of  watts.
+With the Meridian Premium Sound System, you get 14 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Kia EV9 Long Range AWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
-The models is equipped with 1 USB-A connections as standard.
+The model has 1 USB-A connections as standard.
 ## Lights

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.